-- 3. Treat others and the class with respect at all times. - 4.
+- 1. Be on time.
+School Tardy policy will be enforced. - 2.
+Be prepared to learn once entering the class or the zoom session. - 3.
+Treat others and the class with respect at all times. - 4.
 One person will speak at a time. - 5.
 Believe in your ability to succeed. - 6.
 Zoom sessions will be treated the same (expectations) as a classroom environment.